antonio-ra/academic-kickstart/content/event/JICI 1225/index.md

 Click on the **Video** button above for a recording of the presentation.
 {{% /callout %}}

-It was a privilege to participate in the Joint Initiative for Causal Inference seminar, hosted by the [Center for Targeted Machine Learning and Causal Inference](https://ctml.berkeley.edu/) at [UC Berkeley](https://www.berkeley.edu/).
+It was a privilege to participate in the Joint Initiative for Causal Inference seminar series, hosted by the [Center for Targeted Machine Learning and Causal Inference](https://ctml.berkeley.edu/).

-I gave a presentation on data fusion methods for indirect treatment comparisons in health technology assessment.
-I tried to draw a link between practical indirect comparison problems encountered in health technology assessments and causal inference frameworks for data fusion.
+I gave a presentation on indirect treatment comparisons for health technology assessment.
+I tried to draw a link between practical problems encountered in health technology assessment and "data fusion" problems that have typically been viewed from a causal inference lens.